jsuofga/flutter_tic_tac_toe_miniMax/README.md

 ## About
 Hobby project for anyone learning and practicing.
--Build simple Game UI using Gridview.
+1. Build simple Game UI using Gridview.
--Implement simple AI player to play using Mini Max Algorithm
+2. Implement simple AI player to play using Mini Max Algorithm

 A few resources that will really help your understanding of miniMax theory and implementation: